weaviate/weaviate-io/developers/weaviate/configuration/indexes.md

 Weaviate uses a vector index to facilitate efficient, vector-first data storage and retrieval.
 When vector indexes are combined with horizontal scaling and sharding, you can store and search *very* large amounts of data without decreasing performance.

 ## Weaviate's vector index
 The first vector index type that Weaviate supports is [Hierarchical Navigable Small Worlds (HNSW)](/developers/weaviate/concepts/vector-index.md#hnsw).
 Consequently, HNSW is the default vector index type.
 HNSW indexes are scalable and super fast at query time, but HNSW algorithms are costly when you add data during the index building process.
+(For an alternative approach to indexing see [Asynchronous indexing](/developers/weaviate/configuration/indexes#asynchronous-indexing-experimental)).

 If you want to contribute to developing a new index type at Weaviate, please contact us or make a pull request in our GitHub project.
 Stay tuned for updates!